A ten thousand candle Illumination was staged near the Confederate

 Aerial photos of

-the display were made by Snap Roll Aerial Photography and can be seen at
+the display were made by Snap Roll Aerial Photography.

 This year, the eventís organizers used wooden candle blocks in the bags in